Pannonia: Roman conquest

-The Pannonians were driven into conflict due to their support of the Dalmatae in their strife against Rome, but they weren't long-term and known enemies.
-The tribes north of the Drava River didn't participate in this, nor in the subsequent fights.
+The Pannonians were driven into conflict due to their support of the Dalmatae in their strife against Rome, but they were not long-term and known enemies.
+The tribes north of the Drava River did not participate in this, nor in the subsequent fights.
 In 35 BC, Octavian led a campaign against the Iapydes and the Pannonians, in which he captured Siscia in a month-long siege and occupied a large part of the Sava River valley.
 This was in accordance with Caesar's plan of creating a base for an invasion of Dacia, not realized due to his assassination.
 However, Octavian only used the hoax of the "Dacian threat" as a pretense to gain control over a large amount of land in the Second Triumvirate.

 In 15 BC, the future emperor Tiberius defeated the Scordisci, forcing them to become allies.
 This was in response to Pannonian and Scordisci incursions the previous year.
 The following events were part of the Roman Empire's efforts to reach the Danube and are sometimes known thematically as Bellum Pannonicum.

 In 14 BC, the Pannonians rose up.
 Vipsanius Agrippa was sent to the region after another rebellion in 13 BC.
 After his death the following year, the campaign was taken over by Tiberius, who celebrated his triumph in 11 BC.
 The province of Illyricum was established between the Sava and the Adriatic Sea.
 In 10 BC, Tiberius returned to quell a new uprising of the Pannonians and Dalmatae.
 After winning in 9 BC, he sold the youth of the Breuci and Amantini as slaves in Italy and held an ovation.
 His operations between 12 and 9 BC included constant expeditions into territories north of the Drava and almost certainly brought the whole Transdanubia under Roman control, even though there's no direct evidence for that.

 Through Tiberius Nero, then my stepson and legate, I brought under Roman authority the Pannonian peoples, which no Roman army had approached before I became princeps and advanced the boundaries of Illyricum to the bank of the Danube.